Doobon coat: Israeli service

 The IDF first got the opportunity to test its new Doobon coat during the 1978 South Lebanon conflict.

 Middle East

-During the Lebanese Civil War, the pro-Israeli militias in Lebanon, the Christian Lebanese Forces (LF) and the South Lebanon Army (SLA) also began to receive the Doobon coat in substantial quantities to equip their troops in the late 1970s, with captured examples eventually finding their way into the hands of militiamen from other Lebanese factions throughout the 1980s and 1990s.
+During the Lebanese Civil War, the pro-Israeli militias in Lebanon, the Christian Lebanese Forces (LF) and the South Lebanon Army (SLA) also began to receive the Doobon coat in substantial quantities to equip their troops in the late 1970s, with captured examples eventually falling into the hands of militiamen from other Lebanese factions throughout the 1980s and 1990s.
 Photographic evidence taken at the time shows the Israeli winter parka being used by fighters from the Druze People's Liberation Army (PLA), the Shia Amal Movement and Hezbollah.

 Latin America

 The Argentine Army ordered in the early 1980s some 200,000 parkas of a commercially produced version of the Doobon, made under contract in Israel by ISREX Ltd, which were issued to Argentine infantry units during the Falklands War, but later they produced their own version.